squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = Are these widgets responsive? =

-All widgets is in this plugin are responsive **excluding** the horizontal accordion widget: it uses a different library to the other widgets, and that library is unfortunately not responsive.
+All widgets in this plugin are responsive **excluding** the horizontal accordion widget: it uses a different library to the other widgets, and that library is unfortunately not responsive.
 A new responsive horizontal slider is planned for the future.

 = Can I link to a tab? =